benoitdudu/git_asciitivity/README.md

 # git_asciitivity

 Simple python script that aims to transform ASCII text in git activity.
+This allow you to deliver small messages through your GitHub/Gitlab activity.

 # Prerequisite